bdheard/PythonEssentials/Slides/Module03.md

 ```

 ::: notes
-handle from more specific to more generic
+Notes:

-when to use:
+- handle from more specific to more generic

-* User input
+- When to use:
-* Accessing an external system
+    - User input
-* REST call
+    - Accessing an external system
-* File system
+    - REST call

-what to do
+    - File system

 :::

 ## Functions